Science at UM [S04-ep23]: Three years of thesis work summarized in three minutes

-This week in A l'UM la science, doctoral students Jérémy Defrance of the Centre d'écologie fonctionnelle et évolutive (Cefe), Klara Asselin from the Infectious Diseases and Vectors: Ecology, Genetics, Evolution and Control (Mivegec) and Sandra Victor from the Montpellier Computer Science, Robotics and Microelectronics Laboratory (Lirmm) talk about the Ma thèse en 180 secondes competition.
-The program is broadcast every Wednesday on radio station Divergence.
+This week in Science at UM, doctoral students Jérémy Defrance from the Center for Functional and Evolutionary Ecology (Cefe), Klara Asselin from the Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control Laboratory (Mivegec) and Sandra Victor from the Montpellier Laboratory of Computer Science, Robotics and Microelectronics (Lirmm) talk to us at length about the My Thesis in 180 Seconds competition, which they were the proud winners of.
+The program is broadcast every Wednesday on the radio station Divergence.

 Watch Jérémy Defrance's presentation